Ethiopia: Army chief killed during coup attempt | DW | 23.06.2019

-Ethiopia's army chief has been killed during a coup attempt in the African country.
+Ethiopia's army chief has been killed amid a coup attempt in the African country.
 According to PM's office, General Asamnew Tsige, the autonomous Amhara state's head of security, tried to topple the government.

-Ethiopia's army chief of staff Seare Mekonnen (pictured above, right) was shot dead by his bodyguard just hours after an attempted coup in Amhara state left the regional president and another top adviser dead, Prime Minister Abiy Ahmed's office confirmed on Sunday.
+Ethiopia's army chief of staff Seare Mekonnen (pictured above, right) was shot dead by his bodyguard in Addis Aaba just hours after an attempted coup in Amhara state left the regional president and another top adviser dead, Prime Minister Abiy Ahmed's office confirmed on Sunday.

 Earlier, PM Ahmed announced the government had put down a coup attempt in the autonomous Amhara state in the country's north.